Jeremy Renner: Music

-Jeremy Renner Official mobile app
+Mobile app

-Renner released a mobile app called "Jeremy Renner" (Android) and "Jeremy Renner Official" (iOS) in March 2017.
+Renner released a mobile app called Jeremy Renner (Android) and Jeremy Renner Official (iOS) in March 2017.
 The app was created by Escapex, a company that specializes in monetized apps for celebrities.
 Fast Company wrote extensively about Renner's app in April 2019, calling it "a surprising new kind of social media".

 The community developed to include memes, selfies, and a "Happy Rennsday" event on Wednesdays.
 As early as October 2017, there were claims of censorship, bullying, and "contest-rigging".
 In September 2019, comedian Stefan Heck publicized his discovery of the fact that replies through the app appear as if they were sent by Renner himself in push notifications.
 After several users abused this feature, Renner asked Escapex to shut down the app.

+Book

+Renner wrote a memoir about his life and recovery following the snowplow incident, titled My Next Breath.
+It was published April 29, 2025, by Flatrock, a subsidiary of MacMillan.
+The audio format of the book is read by Renner and includes recordings of the event and a special recording.
+It was also made available on April 29, 2025.

+RennerVation Foundation

+Renner founded the charity RennerVation Foundation in 2023 to support foster kids and at-risk youth.
+The foundation hosts a summer camp at Lake Tahoe.

 Personal life

 Renner married Canadian model Sonni Pacheco on January 13, 2014.
 Renner and Pacheco have a daughter.
 On December 30, 2014, Pacheco filed for divorce from Renner, citing irreconcilable differences.
 They share custody of their daughter.
 Pacheco and their daughter made cameo appearances in the film American Hustle.

-Since 2014, Renner has lived in Washoe County, Nevada, near Nevada State Route 431 and the Mount Rose ski resort.
+Since 2014, Renner lives in Washoe County, Nevada, near Nevada State Route 431 and the Mount Rose ski resort.
 He has a house-renovating business with his best friend and fellow actor, Kristoffer Winters.
-He has studied Arnis and Muay Thai martial arts as preparation for his roles in the Mission: Impossible and Avengers franchises.
+He studied Arnis and Muay Thai martial arts as preparation for his roles in the Mission: Impossible and Avengers franchises.

 Renner is a fan of the San Francisco 49ers.
-He narrated the NFL Network documentary series The Timeline episode "A Tale of Two Cities", which chronicles the history of the team's rivalry with the Dallas Cowboys, and the introductory video for the grand opening of Levi's Stadium.
+He narrated the NFL Network documentary series The Timeline episode "A Tale of Two Cities", which chronicles the history of the team's rivalry with the Dallas Cowboys, with Renner narrating from the San Francisco perspective and the Dallas perspective narrated by actor Sam Elliott.
+Renner also narrated the introductory video for the grand opening of Levi's Stadium.